deekob/amplify_flutter_workshop/prerequisites/README.md

 2. An [editor](https://code.visualstudio.com/) that is compatible with Flutter.
 This Workshop provides prescriptive guidance for Visual Studio Code.
 For optimal developer experience it is recommended to install `Dart` and `Flutter` [extensions in Visual Studio Code](https://code.visualstudio.com/docs/editor/extension-gallery).

-3. [Install](https://docs.amplify.aws/cli/start/install) Amplify CLI - This is the tool we will use to create and modify the AWS AMplify resources.
+3. [Install](https://docs.amplify.aws/cli/start/install) Amplify CLI - This is the tool we will use to create and modify the AWS Amplify resources.

 4. Configure Amplify CLI.
 For further details you can [watch the video guide](https://docs.amplify.aws/cli/start/install#option-1-watch-the-video-guide)